Reading

 Who is this man?

-Isaiah speaks of Jesus here in this moment,
+Isaiah (old testament book, a prophet hundreds of years before Jesus was born in the stable) speaks of Jesus here in this moment,

 “He was oppressed, and he was afflicted, yet he opened not his mouth; like a lamb that is led to the slaughter, and like a sheep that before its shearers is silent, so he opened not his mouth.”

-Who is this man, that would stay quiet while other men reveal their hypocrisy and depth of hatred in a miscarriage of justice that will (and did) reverberate through creation itself?
+A man who would stay quiet while other men beat him, their hypocrisy and depth of hatred plain to see, causing a miscarriage of justice that will (and did) reverberate through creation itself!

 Who is this?